As learners, mental exercise and preparation allows us to feel our best, do our best, and be our best.

 SAT Writing: 760

-Traveling, photography, music, sports and other entertaining competitions, puzzles and games, paper crafts.
+Traveling, music, crafts, sports, entertaining competitions, puzzles and games.

 Middle School Science